hby/tock/README.md

 that I exhausted all it had to offer me.

 Now, since a little library resulted from the exploriation, it is possible that others might get a benefit from using it.

-And, as I stated earlier, maybe someone will get a benefit from seeing how one person took a simple idea and just beat it relentlessly until it had no more to give.
+And, as I stated earlier, maybe someone will get a benefit from seeing how one person took a simple idea and just beat it relentlessly until it had no more life to give.

-It is very possible that this will be nothing more than a personal, intellctual exercise.
-I'll be happy with that.
+If this ends up no more than a personal, intellctual exercise, I'll be happy with that.

 > I have spent lots of time on totally useless problems.
 >
 >  -- Claude Shannon

-But, in any case, I think of this as a statement in time.
+In any case, this as a statement in time.
-Much like jazz groups that had musical ideas and went into the studio to record them before moving on, this is a reification of some ideas that can be referenced by others to spur further ideas.
+Much like jazz groups that recorded their musical ideas for others to build on, this is a record of some code ideas that could influence further ideas in others.
+That is something I would like to see more of.

 > So What or Kind of Blue were done in that era, the right hour, the right day.
 It's over; it's on the record.
 >